 Jesus loved both Peter and his nameless companion.
 The word here for ‘loved’ is phileō.
 When it talks of ‘the disciple Jesus loved’ at the cross and last supper, the love is agapaō.
 ‘The Beloved Disciple’ was not the only loved disciple in the Fourth Gospel.
 They are identified from the other loved disciples by being the one who was close to the breast of Jesus at the last supper.

 “Now on the first day of the week Mary Magdalene went to the tomb early, while it was still dark, and saw that the stone had been taken away from the tomb.
-Then she ran and came to Simon Peter and to the other disciple whom Jesus was very fond of, and said to them, “They have taken away the Lord out of the tomb, and we do not know where they have laid Him.”
+Then she ran and came to Simon Peter and to the other disciple Jesus loved (Peter’s wife), and said to them, “They have taken away the Lord out of the tomb, and we do not know where they have laid Him.”
 Peter therefore went out, and the other disciple, and were going to the tomb.
 So they both ran together, and the other disciple outran Peter and came to the tomb first.
-And she, stooping down and looking in, saw the linen cloths lying there; yet did not go in (perhaps Peter carried a light which slowed down his running, she waited for him).
+And she, stooping down and looking in, saw the linen cloths lying there; yet did not go in (perhaps Peter carried a light which slowed down his running, she waited for him and she was scared to go in alone).
 Then Simon Peter came, following her, and went into the tomb; and he saw the linen cloths lying there, and the handkerchief that had been around His head, not lying with the linen cloths, but folded together in a place by itself.
 Then the other disciple (a woman), who came to the tomb first, went in also; and saw and believed.
 For as yet they did not know the Scripture, that He must rise again from the dead.
 Then the disciples went away to/by themselves (the word home is not in original).”
 (Mary Magdalene stayed at the tomb)

 Note the early hour here.
 Mary went while it was still dark.
-It would be logical for Peter and his wife to be together, also logical for the mother of Jesus who was also probably staying in the same house.
-Either of these women could have been the unnamed disciple.
+It would be logical for Peter and his wife to be together.

 Why would the author of the Fourth Gospel make disciples with prominent roles anonymous?
 I conclude it’s because, as women, their testimony would not count in a patriarchal society and they are not ‘witnessed’ by the authors of the other gospels.